zzhangjii/learning-library/workshops/journey3-data-science/LabGuide400.md

 ![](images/400/rstudio_login.gif)

-### **STEP 3**: Download and Open the Lab400script.R R script located in the /home/ruser directory.
+### **STEP 3**: Download and Open the Lab400.R R script located in the /home/ruser directory.

-To download the R script, type the following command into the **Console** window in RStudio.
+To download the R script, type or copy/paste the following command into the **Console** window in RStudio.

 download.file("https://raw.github.com/millerhoo/journey3-data-science/master/workshops/journey3-data-science/rFiles/Lab400script.R","/home/ruser/lab400.R")

 This will copy the file into the /home/ruser directory.

 ![](images/400/get_lab400_script.gif)

 Click on the Open an Existing File icon ![](images/400/open.jpg) to open the Lab400script.R script.